-Credit Mutuel Alliance Federale reported a loan-to-deposit ratio of 103% as of 2020 versus 114% in 2019.
+Credit Mutuel Alliance Federale reported a loan-to-deposit ratio of 103% as of H1 2021 versus 114% in 2019.
 Material progress was achieved since 2010 when this ratio was around 144%, mainly through the re-intermediation of off-balance-sheet customers' savings and the introduction of an internal policy requiring loan growth to be funded by new deposits.
-Room for further improvement may be structurally more limited because of strong lending growth even though the Covid crisis resulted in a significant increase in deposits.

 Nonetheless, wholesale funding will still remain a significant funding source for the group in the foreseeable future.
-As of the end of 2020, the total amount of market funding (including covered bonds), represented €147 billion, out of which 67% were medium to long-term resources.
+As of year-end 2020, the total amount of market funding (including covered bonds), represented €147 billion, out of which 67% were medium to long-term resources.
 Credit Mutuel Alliance Federale's reliance on market funding, which is confidence sensitive, is mitigated by the term structure of its debt, which minimises funding gaps (that is, shortfall of funding over assets) on all maturity buckets from three months up to five years.
-In practice, the bank had no funding gap as of the end of 2020 on any maturity bucket, based on a static balance sheet5 (assets and liabilities maturing in accordance with their contractual maturities and no additional asset origination and debt issuance).
+In practice, the bank had no funding gap as of the end of H1 2021 on any maturity bucket, based on a static balance sheet (assets and liabilities maturing in accordance with their contractual maturities and assuming no additional asset origination and debt issuance).

-Credit Mutuel Alliance Federale had liquidity reserves of €189 billion as of YE 2020, which we consider sufficient and adequate since they fully covered the wholesale debt maturing within 12 months.
-Credit Mutuel Alliance Federale reported a liquidity coverage ratio (LCR) of 165% on average in 2020.
-The high-quality liquid asset portfolio amounted to €117 billion, 75% of which were deposits with the central banks (mainly the European Central Bank).
+Credit Mutuel Alliance Federale had liquidity reserves of €192 billion as of H1 2021, which we consider sufficient and adequate since they fully covered the wholesale debt maturing within 12 months.
+Credit Mutuel Alliance Federale reported a liquidity coverage ratio (LCR) of 171% on average in H1 2021.
+The average high-quality liquid asset (HQLA) portfolio during H1 2021 amounted to €130.2 billion, 81% of which were deposits with the central banks (mainly the European Central Bank).